Zeni0s74/cse15l-lab-reports/Lab1.md

 #Lab 1 report
 ## basic filesystems commands
 ***
-For the first week of our software tools and techniques class we mainly focused on getting a general understanding of the most common commands we would use in bash and teh related directories or files we would use them with!
+For the first week of our software tools and techniques class we mainly focused on getting a general understanding of the most common commands we would use in bash and the related directories or files we would use them with!

-first up, `cd`
+First up, `cd`
 `cd` stands for "change directory" and just as the name implies, will change our current directory depending on the input we give it!
 Starting from `/workspaces/lecture1/` we can choose to hand `cd` nothing, a directory, or a file as an argument, heres those entries and their results in the order they were named!